andrewkriley/nfsup/README.md

 Docker Compose

-Create a local environment file to nominate your NFS Server and NFS Port.
+Create a local environment file (.env) to configure your NFS Server and NFS Port.
 2049 is the default TCP for the NFS service.

 ```
 NFS_SERVER=place.your.server.here